 Visitors have the unique opportunity to talk with the artisans while they shop, allowing them to take in the stories behind the art and take home items that will be far more than a decoration to toss on the mantel.

-If you're ready to make your first (or your 50th) visit to the fair this year, you can expect nine days of shopping and events, daily live music and several acres full of locally-made crafts to enjoy.
-From August 4-12, trade an aimless day trip to the beach for a trip to a historical event that will bring art into your home and community into your heart.
+If you’re ready to make your first (or your 50th) visit to the fair this year, you can expect nine days of shopping, events and several acres full of locally-made crafts to enjoy.
+From August 7-15, trade an aimless day trip to the beach for a trip to a historical event that will bring art into your home and community into your heart.